rigved/rit-engl-682-spring-2021-project/README.md

 ### Demo Setup

 The demo uses the [Binder](https://mybinder.org/) service to convert the [index.ipynb](https://github.com/rigved/rit-engl-682-spring-2021-project/blob/main/index.ipynb) Jupyter notebook, along with [pre-build](https://github.com/rigved/rit-engl-682-spring-2021-project/blob/main/start) and [post-build](https://github.com/rigved/rit-engl-682-spring-2021-project/blob/main/postBuild) scripts, into an interactive, Docker-based Jupyter notebook hosted in the cloud.
 The pre-build script enables the NVIDIA CUDA environment in the Binder Docker image.
 The post-build script downloads the Mozilla DeepSpeech v0.9.3 pre-built model and scorer files.
-These files are too large to fit within GitHub's filesize restrictions.
+These files are too large to fit within GitHub's filesize restrictions and are not included in this GitHub repo.
 The Binder service uses the [environment.yml](https://github.com/rigved/rit-engl-682-spring-2021-project/blob/main/environment.yml) file to setup the Anaconda environment inside the Binder Docker image.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.